michaelgreenacre/CODAinPractice/README.md

 R SCRIPTS:

-easyCODA_script.R: file of all the R commands in Appendix C
+easyCODA_script.R: file of all the R commands in Appendix C, also with some slight corrections.

 PLEASE REPORT ANY BUGS OR DIFFICULTIES WITH THE PACKAGE TO Michael Greenacre at michael.greenacre@gmail.com